-I stopped yet another drink and it was here that I really started to get worried of how little fluids I had left.
-The nearest village from her was at least 15 km away, the way I was going through water was a litre per hour and I had only got less than 500ml left.
+I stopped yet another drink and it was here that I really started to get worried about how little fluids I had left.
+The nearest village from her was at least 15 km away, the way I was going through the water was a litre per hour and I had only got less than 500ml left.
 If this road didn’t level off pretty soon I was doomed.
-Would I perish in the land that I so much loved.
+Would I perish in the land that I so much love?
 I wasn’t intent in losing hope, I would just carry on regardless.
-As it was I happened to spy four motorcyclist gathered together under a sala taking cover obviously from the harsh realities of the midday sun.
+As it was I happened to spy four motorcyclists gathered together under a sala taking cover obviously from the harsh realities of the midday sun.

 Taking my opportunities while I could, I approached them for help.